Skip to content

 Zagreb

 Zagreb’s most famous farmers market is also a tourist hub.
-The market attracts locals and foreigners to buy their needs from different protein sources to fresh fruits, vegetables, and even flowers and lace products.
-Located in the city’s upper part, the market has a unique design that combines the aspects of an open farmers market and a covered one.
+The market attracts locals and foreigners who come to buy their needs, from different protein sources to fresh fruits, vegetables, flowers, and lace products.
+Located in the city’s upper part, the market has a unique design that combines the aspects of an open and covered farmers market.

 Funicular Railway